LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 and execution policy details.

 .. note:: * All **forall** and **kernel** methods are in the namespace ``RAJA``.
-          * Each ``RAJA::forall`` traversal method is templated on an *execution policy*.
+          * Each ``RAJA::forall`` loop traversal method is templated on an *execution policy*.
+A 'forall' method takes two arguments: an iteration space object and lambda expression kernel body.
-          * Each ``RAJA::kernel`` method requires a statement with an *execution policy* type for each level in a loop nest.
+          * Each ``RAJA::kernel`` method is templated on a policy that contains statement with an *execution policy* type for each level in a loop nest.
+A 'kernel' method takes a *tuple* of iteration space objects and one or more lambda expressions representing parts of loop bodies.

+Various examples showing how to use ``RAJA::forall`` and ``RAJA::kernel`` methods may be found in sections of the :ref:`tutorial-label`.

 For more information on RAJA execution policies and iteration space constructs, see :ref:`policies-label` and :ref:`index-label`, respectively.
-For information about complex kernels and loop transformations, please see :ref:`complex_intro-label`.

 .. _loop_elements-forall-label: